jepegit/cellpy/docs/installation.rst

     $ cellpy setup -i

-This will install a ``.cellpy_prms_USER.conf`` file in your home directory (USER = your user name) for posix systems and the documents folder in windows.
+This will install a ``.cellpy_prms_USER.conf`` file in your home directory (USER = your user name).
 Feel free to edit this to fit your needs.

+If you are OK with letting ``cellpy`` select your settings, you can omit the `-i` (interactive mode).

-(It is probably best to run the command also if you are upgrading ``cellpy``)
+.. hint:: It is recommended to run the command also after
+    each time you upgrade ``cellpy``.
+It will keep the settings you already have in your prms-file and, if the newer version has introduced some new parameters, it will add those too.

-You can restore your prms-file by running ``cellpy setup`` if needed (*i.e.* get a copy of the default file copied to your user folder).
+.. hint:: You can restore your prms-file by running ``cellpy setup -r`` if needed
+    (*i.e.* get a copy of the default file copied to your user folder).

-.. note:: Since Arbin (at least some versions) uses access database files, you
+.. caution:: Since Arbin (at least some versions) uses access database files, you
     will need to install ``pyodbc``, a python ODBC bridge that can talk to database files.
 On windows, at least if you don´t have a newer version of office 365, you  most likely need to use Microsoft's dll for handling access